-The average cost of collision coverage is typically about $300 per year, according to the Insurance Information Institute (Triple-I).
-If you file a claim for damage to your vehicle under collision coverage, the deductible on your policy will apply.
+The average cost of collision coverage is around $290 per year, according to the Insurance Information Institute (Triple-I).
+If you file a claim for damage to your vehicle under collision coverage, the collision deductible on your policy will apply.

 Optional comprehensive coverage provides protection against theft and damage to your vehicle caused by an incident other than a collision.
 This includes fire, flood, vandalism, hail, falling rocks or trees and other hazards, such as hitting an animal.

-According to the Triple-I, the average cost of comprehensive coverage is typically less than $200 per year.
-If you file a claim for damage to your vehicle under comprehensive coverage, the deductible on your policy will apply.
+According to the Triple-I, the average cost of comprehensive coverage is just over $134 annually.
+If you file a claim for damage to your vehicle under comprehensive coverage, the comprehensive deductible on your policy will apply.

 Uninsured/underinsured motorist property damage

-If you are involved in an accident with an uninsured driver or one without enough coverage to pay for your car’s damage, or in the case of a hit-and-run, you may be able to file a claim under your uninsured/underinsured motorist property damage coverage.
+If you are involved in an accident with an uninsured driver or one without enough coverage to pay for your car’s damage, or in the case of a hit-and-run, you may be able to file a claim under your uninsured motorist coverage or underinsured motorist property damage coverage.
 This coverage is not available in every state, but it may have a state-mandated deductible amount in those where it is.
 In the cases where a deductible applies, it is generally low, between $100 to $300.

 Personal injury protection